Joostvanderlaan/old-sites/joostvanderlaan-nextjs/src/app/pages/blog/2014-04-30-perfect-looking-webfonts-for-chrome-on-windows/index.md

 ---
-title: "Perfect looking webfonts for Chrome on Windows"
+title: 'Perfect looking webfonts for Chrome on Windows'
-slug: "perfect-looking-webfonts-for-chrome-on-windows"
+slug: 'perfect-looking-webfonts-for-chrome-on-windows'
-cover: "./blue.png"
+cover: './blue.png'
 author: Joost van der Laan
 date: 2014-04-30
 layout: post
-path: "/perfect-looking-webfonts-for-chrome-on-windows"
+path: '/perfect-looking-webfonts-for-chrome-on-windows'
 tags: [FrontEnd, example, webfonts, keywords]
-category: "FrontEnd"
+category: 'FrontEnd'
+description:
-description: "Font-face webfonts look terrible in Chrome on Windows by default.
-Luckily there is a solution for this common problem."
+  'Font-face webfonts look terrible in Chrome on Windows by default.
+Luckily there is a solution for this common problem.'
 ---

 Font-face webfonts look terrible in Chrome on Windows by default.
 Luckily there is a solution for this common problem.
 It does involve some work, but it's absolutely worth the trouble.
 (If you're like me and can't stand the pixelated, grainy looking fonts)

 <!-- <figure class="floatRight">
 	<img style="height: 310px;" src="./Gutenberg.jpg" alt="Gutenberg">